EuniceH/Loan_Qualifier_App/loan_qualifier_app/README.md

 # Project Title

 The loan qualifier application is a python comment-line interface program.
-It interacts with users with questionaire to receive users financial information.
+It interacts with users with questionaire to receive user's financial information.
 Then it filters through a `daily_rate_sheet` of financial institutions.
-The list of qualifying loans is saved on users local desktop.
+The list of qualifying loans can be saved on user's local desktop.

 ---